-Oonagalabi Prospect.
-The mineralisation at Oonagalabi is stratabound in a distinct package of rocks which also trends southwest into Core's adjoining tenement EL 29280.
+Most of the previous exploration work conducted in this area has been concentrated on the Oonagalabi Prospect.
+The mineralisation at Oonagalabi is stratabound in a distinct package of rocks which also trends southwest.
 Primary mineralisation consists of chalcopyrite and sphalerite patches, disseminations and veinlets in calc-silicate rocks, minor pyrrhotite, pyrite and galena are also found.
 The mineralisation is thought to have either a syngenetic volcanogenic or epigenetic origin.
 Soil sampling should identify any outcropping zones of mineralisation.
 Blind zones of mineralisation may be detectable by IP or EM surveys.